 Botox injections are a popular cosmetic treatment.
 It’s also one of the most-requested procedures, with over 8 million treatments done annually in the US alone.

 Botox is an injectable drug that paralyzes muscles and reduces wrinkles by preventing them from contracting.
-It’s a safe and effective way to reduce any unwanted imperfections on your skin and rejuvenate your face.
+It’s a safe and effective treatment for forehead wrinkles, as well as reducing any unwanted skin imperfections.

 Just like with any other domestic procedure, however, it’s important to learn more about it before getting it done, and there are 6 key things you should know.